 Removed

 Zoning Administrator Mileage for in Township Job Related Travel: The treasurer is questioning whether paying the Zoning Administrator mileage for work-related driving within the Township is within the boundaries of a salaried position.
 During discussion some Board members felt the policy was unclear as to when mileage should be paid.
-The suggestion was to pay for now and take a look at the policy to get how we want.
+The suggestion was to pay for now and take a look at the policy to get ihow we want it.
 Motion by Goossen to approve the check in question and pay the mileage as we have been until we get the policy revised was seconded and passed 5-0.

 Ordinance Enforcement Officer (OEO) Board Meeting pay: The treasurer is questioning the supervisor’s approval of hours paid to the OEO for attending the Board meeting.
 She questions whether it is a lawful expenditure.
 In response, Martel feels because the OEO is an hourly position and not salaried, and because he is required to attend the meetings, he feels he should be paid to attend.
 During discussion, it was felt by some Board members hourly paid employees should be compensated for attending meetings.
 It was suggested that when we look at the Zoning Administrator position in January we consider recombining it with the OEO.
 The final decision is that if we require an hourly paid employee to attend a meeting, we pay them.